Bombing of Warsaw in World War II

-The bombing of Warsaw in World War II started with the aerial bombing campaign of Warsaw by the German Luftwaffe during the siege of Warsaw in the invasion of Poland in 1939.
+The bombing of Warsaw in World War II began with the German Luftwaffe's campaign of aerial bombardment of Warsaw during the siege of Warsaw, following the invasion of Poland on 1 September 1939.
 It also included German bombing raids during the Warsaw Uprising in 1944.
 During the course of the war, approximately 85% of the city was destroyed due to German mass bombings, heavy artillery fire, and a planned demolition campaign.

 Warsaw after German bombardment in September 1939.